ecmel/vscode-html-css/README.md

 ]
 ```

-Extension can be configured to support any language where it makes sense such as `handlebars`,
-`php`, `javascriptreact`, `nunjucks` etc. You should also install corresponding language
-extension which registers choosen language id in VS Code.
+Extension can be configured to support any language where it makes sense such as `nunjucks`, `twig`, `mustache`, etc. You should also install corresponding language extension which registers choosen language id in VS Code.

 This setting is application scoped so it should be set in global settings and changing the
 setting requires restarting VS Code.